Followers

 Governor-General

-Major General Guy Carleton returned to Canada as Quebec's Governor-General in 1774 to find the 13 seaboard colonies engulfed in political turmoil and rebellion.
+Major General Guy Carleton returned to Canada as Quebec's Governor-General in 1774 to find the 13 seaboard colonies embroiled in political unrest and rebellion.

 General Guy Carleton

-The outbreak of total rebellion by the New England colonies in 1775 had an immediate impact on Carleton's Quebec.
-The British commander-in-chief in North America, General Thomas Gage, stripped him of 800 British regulars to defend Boston.
-The local French did not rally in large numbers to support his militia forces, and he declined calls to enlist the native tribes.
+The outbreak of full rebellion by the New England colonies in 1775 had an immediate effect on Carleton's Quebec.
+The British commander-in-chief in North America, General Thomas Gage, took 800 British regulars from him to defend Boston.
+The local French did not rally in large numbers to support his militia forces, and he refused calls to enlist the native tribes.

 Thomas Gage